dex4er/js-polish-vehicle-registration-certificate-decoder/README.md

 ## Requirements

-This is ESM module which requires ES2020 and Node >= 16.
+This is an ESM module that requires ES2021 and Node >= 16.

 ## Installation